Malaysia's opposition demands emergency debate on PM after graft allegations

-KUALA LUMPUR Two of Malaysia's main opposition parties on Sunday demanded an emergency sitting of parliament to discuss Prime Minister Najib Razak's future as tensions mounted over a report that linked him to probes into alleged corruption involving state fund 1MDB.
+KUALA LUMPUR, July 5 Two of Malaysia's main opposition parties on Sunday demanded an emergency sitting of parliament to discuss Prime Minister Najib Razak's future as tensions mounted over a report that linked him to probes into alleged corruption involving state fund 1MDB.

 Reuters could not independently verify the report.

-Najib has denied taking any money from the debt-laden state fund or any other entity for personal gain, and on Sunday said he had referred "wild allegations" against him to lawyers and would decide any legal steps in a few days.
+Najib denied taking any money from the debt-laden state fund or any other entity for personal gain.

-"If I wanted to steal, it wouldn't make sense that I would place that money into accounts in Malaysia," he told reporters.
-"Surely as a prime minister I would not betray Malaysians and property that belongs to Malaysians.
-This is my promise."

-Pressure mounted on Najib on Saturday after the country's attorney-general said he had received documents from a task force investigating 1MDB that were "connected to allegations" that money was transferred into the prime minister's account.
+However, the pressure was back on him on Saturday after the country's attorney-general said he had received documents from a task force investigating 1MDB that were "connected to allegations" that money was transferred into Najib's account.

 "With the attorney-general's confirmation, the WSJ allegation against Najib has assumed an even more serious character and import, sparking a political and government crisis of the first magnitude never seen in Malaysia's 58-year history," Lim Kit Siang, the opposition Democratic Action Party's (DAP) parliamentary leader, said in a statement.